 Objecting will mean the services giving you care will be unable to view your records from other services.

 However, the decision is entirely yours.
-If you do want to object, you can do so by visiting the Right to Object page on the Birmingham and Solihull Shared Care Record website.
+If you do want to object, you can do so by visiting the Right to Object page on the Birmingham and Solihull Integrated Care System website.

 How to find out more about the Shared Care Record